-If you go East, central Portugal will turn even more rural and more mountainous.
-This is where you can find Serra da Estrela, the highest Portuguese mountain.
-If you go west, you will find some cities, for example Coimbra.
-Coimbra is the 3rd Portuguese city and the main one in central Portugal.
-Coimbra is known by it rich cultural patrimony.
-It is full of museums, century buildings, old churches and monasteries and the most important thing in Coimbra - The University.
-The 5th oldest university in whole Europe stays inCoimbra together with 20.000 students from all over the world.
-It is a place to visit.
-If you like big student parties don't lose the Queima-das-Fitas in May.
+If you go East, Central Portugal will turn more rural and more mountainous.
+This is where you can find 'Serra da Estrela' (highest mainland point in Portugal).
+If you travel West, you will find major cities, such as 'Coimbra'.
+'Coimbra' is the 3rd Portuguese city and the main one in Central Portugal.
+'Coimbra' is known for the rich cultural patrimony: it is full of museums, century buildings, old churches, monasteries, and the most important - The University.
+The 5th oldest university in Europe together with 20.000 students from all over the world.
+It's a place to visit.
+If you like big student parties don't lose 'Queima-das-Fitas' in May.

-In the summer you can go to the beaches and enjoy the many hours of sun and the hot temperatures (sometimes it reach the upper 30ºC on seaside and almost 40ºC on the inland areas) together with a fresh breeze coming from the sea.
-But, if you do not wish to go to the beach you can always do a touristy trip around central Portugal.
-Stay alert to touristy signs (the brown ones), they always lead into fantastic landscapes or historical places where you find very often castles, roman ruins and other great things that should be visited.
-You can, for instance, visit the Lousã castle, where you can also find a beautiful natural swimming pool in a stream, or you can visit Castelo de Almourol (a little bit south from Tomar) build in a rocky island in the middle of Tejo river (biggest river crossing Portugal), and many other castles in Tomar, Ourém, Pombal, Penela...
+In summer you can go to beaches and enjoy many hours of sun and hot temperatures (most times upper 30ºC on seaside and nearly 40ºC inland) with a fresh breeze coming from the sea.
+But if you don't wish to go that further you can always do a touristy trip around other areas.
+Stay alert for touristy signs (the brown ones), they always lead into fantastic landscapes or historical places where you often find castles, roman ruins and other great places worth visiting.
+You can, for instance, visit the 'Lousã Castle', where you'll also find a beautiful river beach, or you can visit 'Castelo de Almourol' (South from Tomar) built in a rocky island in the middle of 'Tejo' river (biggest river crossing Portugal), and many other castles in Tomar, Ourém, Pombal, Penela...